Senhaji-Rhazi-Hamza/kube-pyinfra-pulumi-all-in-one/README.md

 ## Usage :

 ### Preparation steps :
-1 - Clone the repo and delete the content of secrets/iac/* and secrets/k8s/* (your own secrets will be generated)
+1 - Clone the repo and delete the contents of secrets/iac/* and secrets/k8s/* (your own secrets will be generated)

 2 - Init & configure gcloud cli
 ```